 Obediently trotting after the foregrounder, Lanok inquired: "Sponndar N-G, you said 'quake'.
 Is it over?"

 "I fear not.
 What we have experienced is the prologue, the harbinger.
 Olhoav has trembled but has not split.
-Worse is likely to ensue, culminating in... let's call it the Cracker."
+Worse is likely to ensue.
+It may culminate in... let's call it the Cracker."

 While they made their way downwards along the reticulations of the walkway network Lanok eyed the various junctions where stores and tools were kept and which, on a normal day, he would visit in turn to check them over.
 His glances flicked at one indicator-board after another, out of habit alone; a mental legacy from the old work-trance which used to characterise all regular employment.
 Though his activities as a city-maintenance operative were nowadays undertaken fully awake, task-selection remained largely instinctive, so that he never hesitated as to priorities... on a normal day.
 But this morning he was being required to do something quite beyond his routine.
-Well, it was not for him to decide; he need only obey orders; and that being the case, he need not hesitate today, either.
+Well, it was not for him to decide; he need only obey orders.

 A comforting conclusion.
 Lanok Ryr, despite his two names, basked in the unambitious glow of acceptance of his lot in life.
-This humility remained unaffected by his mother's effort - influenced by the prevailing fashion - to push his claims to a forg-style second name.
-She had spread the story that the squall he had uttered after his first word "Lanok" actually was that second name, and indeed it was likely enough that he had squalled "Ryyyr", but this did not alter the way he felt about himself.
+This humility remained unaffected by his mother's effort (influenced by the prevailing fashion) to push his claims to a forg-style second name.
+She had spread the story that the squall his new-born self had uttered after his first word "Lanok" actually was that second name, and indeed it was likely enough that he had squalled "Ryyyr", but this did not alter the way he felt about himself.
 Therefore, like a good single-name backgrounder, he simply followed his boss and asked no more questions -

 Not even the rather good question, why Nuth Geven's impending encounter with Dempelath should require a witness.

-That thought did, admittedly, cause Lanok a certain tingle in the psychic nerve-endings, as though he had arrived at a point of inflexion in his life's graph, were about to don protagonist's status and get pushed onto the lit sage of story; however this was but one murmur at the back of his mind, out-murmured by other thought-streams in the ampler flood of lowliness.
+That thought did, admittedly, cause Lanok a certain tingle in the psychic nerve-endings.
+It was as though he had arrived at a point of inflexion in his life's graph, were about to don protagonist's status and get pushed onto the lit sage of story.
+But this was only one murmur at the back of his mind, far out-murmured by other thought-streams, the amplitude of lowliness easily swamping any higher destiny.

-Meanwhile they reached a major utilities junction, and here the pedestrian part of their journey came to an end.
+Meanwhile they reached a major utilities junction, where the pedestrian part of their journey came to an end.
 Nuth Geven stabbed twice at the console and two doors cycled open.
 Out slid a couple of skimmers with hulls of Maintenance red.
-Thence, having mounted these vehicles, the men had no more need to walk and no excuse for delay, the two men were able to race along the ribbon which spiraled down towards the city-floor.
-They dismounted on a platform atop the last ramp down, about a hundred yards from their destination.
+Thence, having mounted these vehicles, the men had no more need to walk and no excuse for delay: they were able to race along the ribbon which spiraled down towards the city-floor, until they dismounted on a platform atop the last ramp down.

-Nuth Geven gripped the railing and gave a hiss of disgust as he gazed down at the throng that crowded the frontage of the dome-topped building.
+Here, about a hundred yards from their destination, Nuth Geven gripped the railing and gave a hiss of disgust as he gazed down at the throng which crowded the frontage of the dome-topped building.

-Turning wearily to his companion he remarked, "Suppliants!
-Look at them, Lanok Ryr.
+Turning to his companion he remarked wearily: "Suppliants!
+Look at them, Lanok Ryr!
 Subjects - abjects, more like - craving an audience as they shuffle in front of the ruler's palace.
-A guard at the door.
-What is this, some kind of arelk Vanadium-era dynastic despotism?"
+A guard at the door!
+Smirking at them!
+What is this, some kind of arelk Vanadium-era despotism?"

-Startled by this outburst, Lanok did his best to look with fresh eyes at the gathering below.
+Shaken by this outburst from his work-boss, Lanok did his best to look with fresh eyes at the gathering below.

 We advise the Terran reader to picture the Menestegon as a fifty per cent enlargement of the Royal Albert Hall, stylistically blended with an upside-down Guggenheim Museum, and surmounted with a spiky halo of access tubes and walkways.
 Its traditional role was as a library and centre for historical studies, before the Weigher occupied it, chose it for his favourite residence and pervaded it with his power.

 "Just look at them," the Surveyor repeated.
 "Can you imagine Barlayn Lamiroth ever allowing folks to bunch up like that?
 But perhaps you don't remember how things used to be, Lanok Ryr.
-So let me tell you: our rightful leader could ride the same event-currents as his people, and converge naturally at the right place and time to see you if you needed to see him, without this crude mass-processing of audiences which makes any decent lremd citizen sick."
+So let me tell you: our rightful leader could ride the event-currents alongside as his people, and converge naturally at the right place and time to see you if you needed to see him, without this crude mass-processing of audiences which makes any decent lremd citizen sick."